sofiawallq/vintage-corner/README.md

 I absolutely think they use social media platforms, mainly Instagram and Facebook to get tips on good vintage stores and inspiration on what items to search for.
 I think they are active on platforms such as X as well, but these types of products doesn't really fit that type of content.
 In Sweden where I'm from this would be the perfect store for the typical swedish hipster nowadays - environmentally aware and likes to buy used items, striving to be unique in every way possible and therefor might end up with the exact same vintage items as every other hipster.
 But they are an easy market to target through social media.

-I would have liked to added a few external pages with rel-attributes to optimize the SEO, for example other vintage stores or maybe to a site that tells the story behind vintage products, but there wasn't really time to do the research.
+I would have liked to added a few external pages with rel-attributes to optimize the SEO, for example other vintage stores or maybe links to a site that tells the story behind vintage products, but there wasn't really time to do the research.
 So at this point I think only my social media link has a rel-attribute - so the potential for improved SEO is big!

 ### Marketing Strategy